mhognogi/debialInstall/README.md

-# debialInstall
+# debian install
- Quick install on linux with .sh
+ Quick install on linux debian with .sh